Kraaketing/greenheron/src/pages/index.md

   - type: intro
     content:
       paragraphs:
         - Hi!
-I am Jørgen, and Green Heron is my one-man web agency.
-I design and code websites from the ground up with the goal of having the process and product be as environmentally friendly as possible.
+I’m Jørgen, and Green Heron is my one-man web agency.
+I design and code websites from the ground up.
+It’s my goal to make the process and product as environmentally friendly as possible.
         - It's [estimated](https://pubmed.ncbi.nlm.nih.gov/34553177/) that
           Information and Communication Technology is responsible for between 2.1% to 3.9% of global CO2 emissions.
 In comparison, aviation is